WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can **enable data events** to **have those events logged**.

 - logging **can be enabled per bucket and per function**

+##### Event Selectors

+- by default _CloudTrail_ will monitor every management and data event (if you enable those)

+- sometimes we only care about certain events for certain resources, this is where event selectors come in

+- event selectors **allow you to pick and choose which events (both management and data) to capture**

+- you can be quite granular, think - only capturing `GetObject` from a particular bucket prefix

+- **by using Event Selectors you can greatly increase the amount of services you can trigger via s3 object events**
+  - since those events will be available in EventBridge/CloudWatch events, you can do a lot of stuff here **like triggering a SFN when object is uploaded**.

 ##### Global events